Arya182-ui/iiot6-webapp-suite/README.md

 ## License

 This project is intended for academic and educational purposes.
-For other uses, please contact the repository maintainers.
+For other uses, please contact the repository maintainers @Arya182-ui

 ---